Maya Bridge at Yaxchilan

 Now an archaeological site, Yaxchilan had long been known to include an unusual raised terrace beside the river and pier in the river; these structures were long theorized to be the remains of a bridge.

 The Maya City-State of Yaxchilan, founded in the 4th century, became one of the most powerful Mayan kingdoms during the Maya Classic Period.
-During the height of its power the kings of Yaxchilan built gleaming temples, pyramids, and luxurious palaces clustered along the grand plaza extending along the shores of the wild Usumacinta River.
+During the height of its power the kings of Yaxchilan built temples, pyramids, and palaces clustered along the grand plaza extending along the shores of the Usumacinta River.
 This broad river, now separating Mexico from Guatemala, formed a large U-shaped bend (or "oxbow") that encompassed the city of Yaxchilan.
-This natural barrier protected the city from invasion from outside forces.
-However, the river was in a high flood stage during the six month rainy season, during this time Yaxchilan became an island due to the swiftly flowing waters of the engorged river which encompassed the city.
-An all-weather passage across the treacherous river was a necessity in order to gain access to the farmlands to the north of the city.
+This natural barrier protected the city from outside invasion but flooded heavily during the six-month rainy season, during which Yaxchilan became an island.
+An all-weather passage across the dangerous river was needed to gain access to the farmlands north of the city.

 To survive and operate efficiently as the seat of power, Yaxchilan required a dependable passageway to provide an uninterrupted flow of traffic across the river on a year-round basis.